 Gurl (20 minutes): An infamous Māori drag queen falls for a fading rugby star on an ill-fated night in 1975.
 We're gonna go way back to a Vivian Street parlour serving instant coffee and toasted sandwiches, and a hypnotic glimpse into the life of the diva, the goddess, the one, the only Carmen. - LK

 2020 Competition

-81 minutes approx. In English, Te reo Mãori, Tongan, Farsi, Hawaiian, with English subtitles
+81 minutes approx. In English, Te reo Māori, Tongan,

 Purea